Nevada

 B. Occupational and professional licensing

-Until 2019, Nevada had no generally applicable law regulating consideration of conviction in occupational licensure.13 HB 319, signed into law on June 7, 2019, added new sections to Chapter 622 of the Nevada Revised Statutes to impose some very loose and arguably weak rules on licensing agency decision-making.
-The law requires licensing agencies to develop and implement a process by which a person with a criminal history may petition for a preliminary determination whether that history will disqualify them from obtaining a license from the regulatory body.
+Until 2019, Nevada had no generally applicable law regulating consideration of conviction in occupational licensure.11 HB 319, signed into law on June 7, 2019, added new sections to Chapter 622 of the Nevada Revised Statutes to require licensing agencies to develop and implement a process by which a person with a criminal history may petition for a preliminary determination whether that history will disqualify them from obtaining a license from the regulatory body.
+Nev.
+Rev. Stat. § 622.085.
 The agency must respond within 90 days, and may not charge more than $50.
-However, the law explicitly states that licensing agencies are “not bound” by those determinations and may rescind them “at any time,” which tends to undermine the purpose behind the petition process.
+No standards are provided for these preliminary determinations.
+Moreover, the law explicitly states that licensing agencies are “not bound” by those determinations and may rescind them “at any time,” which tends to undermine the purpose behind the petition process.
 If the agency proposes disqualification, it “may” advise the person what can be done to qualify.
 The agency also “may” post on its website a list of crimes that would result in a disqualification determination.

 C. Juvenile adjudications

-1. Prior to the passage of HB431 in 2019, persons with first offenses convicted of all but the most serious and/or violent offenses were restored automatically to the right to vote and sit on a civil jury upon successful completion of sentence; to hold office after four years; and to sit on a criminal jury after six years.
+- Prior to the passage of HB431 in 2019, persons with first offenses convicted of all but the most serious and/or violent offenses were restored automatically to the right to vote and sit on a civil jury upon successful completion of sentence; to hold office after four years; and to sit on a criminal jury after six years.
 See Nev.
 Rev. Stat. §§ 213.157(1) (completion of sentence), 213.155(1) (discharge from parole), 176A.850(3) (discharge from probation).
 Persons convicted under Nevada law of Category A and violent Category B felonies resulting in substantial bodily harm, or who had more than one Nevada felony conviction, were required to seek restoration of civil rights in the court in which they were convicted, or from the Board of Pardons Commissioners. §§ 213.090(2), 213.155(2), 213.157(2), 176A.850(4).
-Until 2019, persons not “honorably” discharged from parole or probation (either because they were in fugitive status or because they were not excused from an obligation to pay court-ordered restitution) were also not eligible for automatic civil rights restoration under the law presently in effect.
+Until 2019, persons not “honorably” discharged from parole or probation (either because they were in fugitive status or because they were not excused from an obligation to pay court-ordered restitution) were also not eligible for automatic civil rights restoration under the law then in effect.
 Legislation enacted in 2017, and effective January 1, 2019, extended automatic civil rights restoration to all individuals upon discharge from probation or parole even if they had not fully paid restitution.
 However, this same legislation required anyone convicted of violent Category B felonies not resulting in substantial bodily harm to wait two additional years for restoration of voting rights.
 See AB-181, § 1 & 2 (2017) (amending Nev.
 Rev. Stat. §§ 213.155 & 176A.850).
 This exception was repealed in 2019 by AB 431.

-2. Prior to 2019, people with out-of-state and federal offenses seeking to regain the right to vote were required to seek restoration of their rights in the jurisdiction where they were convicted.
+- Prior to 2019, people with out-of-state and federal offenses seeking to regain the right to vote were required to seek restoration of their rights in the jurisdiction where they were convicted.
 See Nev.
-Rev. Stat. §§ 293.540(3), 293.543(2)(b)(2), incorporating the results of Nev.
+Rev. Stat. §§ 293.540(3), 293.543(2)(b)(2), incorporating the conclusions of Nev.
 Op.
-Att’y Gen. No. 96-27 (1996)(providing for full faith and credit to restoration of civil rights where a person was convicted), available at http://ag.nv.gov/uploadedFiles/agnvgov/Content/Publications/opinions/1996_AGO.pdf.
+Att’y Gen. No. 96-27 (1996)(providing for full faith and credit to restoration of civil rights where a person was convicted).

-5. The application form in effect in 2011 varied the eligibility waiting period by type of conviction, and also provided that good conduct should be judged by “(1) post-conviction conduct, character, and reputation; (2) seriousness and relative recency of the offense; (3) acceptance of responsibility, remorse, and atonement; and (4) need for relief.”
+- The application form in effect in 2011 varied the eligibility waiting period by type of conviction, and also provided that good conduct should be judged by “(1) post-conviction conduct, character, and reputation; (2) seriousness and relative recency of the offense; (3) acceptance of responsibility, remorse, and atonement; and (4) need for relief.”
 Criteria set forth a number of disqualifying factors based on institutional conduct; parole status; criminal charges, investigations, or appeals; and time and sentence.
 Id.

-7. Prior to July 2010, the Pardons Board was authorized by regulation to issue “Certificates of Good Conduct” under Nev.
+- Prior to July 2010, the Pardons Board was authorized by regulation to issue “Certificates of Good Conduct” under Nev.
 Admin.
 Code § 213.130 et seq.
 According to a 2003 Attorney General opinion, these certificates served: “1) To remove a legal disability incurred through conviction; 2) to furnish evidence of good moral character where it is required by law; or 3) upon proof of the person’s performance of outstanding public services or if there is unusual and compelling evidence of his rehabilitation.”
 See 2003 Attorney General Opinion, supra note 2, at p.
 21. However, per this opinion, only a pardon can remove the state firearms disability, so that the federal bar under 18 U.S.C. §921(a)(20) would still apply.
 See id. at p.
 22-23.
 Additionally, the opinion noted that the Certificate could relieve other disabilities such as those in licensing and employment laws, but each one must be listed.
 See id. at p.
 21. In July 2010, in recognition of the fact that it had not issued a Certificate of Good Conduct in many years, the Board rescinded the regulations authorizing Certificates based on its prior conclusion that these certificates were indistinguishable from pardons.

-8. A category A felony, a crime of violence pursuant to NRS 200.408 or burglary pursuant to NRS 205.060 after 10 years from the date of release from actual custody or discharge from parole or probation, whichever occurs later; A category B, C or D felony after 5 years from the date of release from actual custody or discharge from parole or probation, whichever occurs later; A category E felony after 2 years from the date of release from actual custody or discharge from parole or probation, whichever occurs later; any gross misdemeanor after 2 years from the date of release from actual custody or discharge from probation, whichever occurs later; Any other misdemeanor after 1 year from the date of release from actual custody or from the date when the person is no longer under a suspended sentence, whichever occurs later.
+- A category A felony, a crime of violence pursuant to Nev.
+Rev. Stat. § 200.408 or burglary pursuant to Nev.
+Rev. Stat. § 205.060 after 10 years from the date of release from actual custody or discharge from parole or probation, whichever occurs later; A category B, C or D felony after 5 years from the date of release from actual custody or discharge from parole or probation, whichever occurs later; A category E felony after 2 years from the date of release from actual custody or discharge from parole or probation, whichever occurs later; any gross misdemeanor after 2 years from the date of release from actual custody or discharge from probation, whichever occurs later; Any other misdemeanor after 1 year from the date of release from actual custody or from the date when the person is no longer under a suspended sentence, whichever occurs later.
 Some misdemeanors involving domestic violence or violation of a protection order are subject to a 7-year waiting period.
 Waiting periods were reduced in 2017 from seven-to-15 years for felonies, and one-to-seven for misdemeanors.

-9. AB 160 would have authorized automatic sealing of all conviction and arrest records for which petition by petition is currently authorized (includes all convictions, including Category A crimes and crimes of violence, except for crimes against a child, sex offenses, and certain DUI offenses) using the same eligibility waiting periods as currently authorized (in contrast to automatic sealing authorities enacted by other states).
+- AB 160 would have authorized automatic sealing of all conviction and arrest records for which petition by petition is currently authorized (includes all convictions, including Category A crimes and crimes of violence, except for crimes against a child, sex offenses, and certain DUI offenses) using the same eligibility waiting periods as currently authorized (in contrast to automatic sealing authorities enacted by other states).
 As amended and approved by the Assembly Committee on the Judiciary, bill provided that the Department of Public Safety and the Administrative Office of the Courts must identify a process no later than January 1, 2026 by which lists of eligible records are identified by the DPS and approved by the AOC, and then send to individuals courts.
 Requires the AOC to submit certain annual reports to the Legislature beginning on January 31, 2027.
 Established an Advisory Task Force on Automatic Record Sealing, and requires the AOC before January 1, 2025, to adopt rules to streamline the process for filing a petition for the sealing of records, as recommended by the Task Force.

-10. Prior to the enactment of AB-243 in 2017, vacatur was available for human trafficking victims, but sealing was not explicitly authorized.
+- Prior to the enactment of AB-243 in 2017, vacatur was available for human trafficking victims, but sealing was not explicitly authorized.

-11. On May 16, 2019, Governor Sisolak signed SB 173 into law, expanding the list of offenses that victims of human trafficking may petition for vacatur and sealing to include any non-violent offense, effective October 1, 2019.
+- On May 16, 2019, Governor Sisolak signed SB 173 into law, expanding the list of offenses that victims of human trafficking may petition for vacatur and sealing to include any non-violent offense, effective October 1, 2019.
 The new law adds a provision to § 179.247, making any non-violent conviction eligible for vacatur and sealing, so long as the individual committed the offense because she was a victim of human trafficking or involuntary servitude.
 SB 173 defines a “crime of violence” as “[a]ny offense involving the use or threatened use of force or violence against the person or property of another” or “[a]ny felony for which there is a substantial risk that force or violence may be used against the person or property of another in the commission of the felony.” § 179.247(10).